 The interior of the chancel was connected to the nave by a pointed arcade.
 The chancel was covered with a brick cross-rib vault, while the nave with a late-Gothic rib net vault with a guiding rib, without bosses.
 In both parts of the church, the ribs were mounted on overhanging brick corbels, only in the eastern polygonal closure the ribs were springing directly from the walls.

-Today, St Witalis Church is one of the oldest architectural monuments in Włocławek, and at the same time the only one that has practically fully preserved Gothic form without major early modern transformations.
+Church of St. Vitalisa is today one of the oldest architectural monuments in Włocławek, and at the same time the only one that has practically fully preserved Gothic form without major early modern transformations.
 Only the windows were enlarged, a neo-Gothic turret was erected on the roof ridge and a sacristy was added.
-Currently, the church of St. Witalis is the belongs to the Major Seminary in Włocławek, the buildings of which have absorbed the western façade of the church.
+Currently, the church of St. Vitalisa is the seminary church of the Higher Theological Seminary in Włocławek, whose buildings absorbed the western façade of the church.
 The 15th-century triptych has been preserved from the original equipment.
 Noteworthy are two preserved Gothic portals in the nave and late Gothic vaults.

 Biała karta ewidencyjna zabytków architektury i budownictwa, kościół seminaryjny p.w. św.
 Witalisa, M.Pietrzak, J.Wasińska, nr 5250, Włocławek 1992.

 Rulka K., Kościół św.
 Witalisa we Włocławku, “Studia Włocławskie”, 17/2015.

 Winiarski A., Historia kościoła pw. św.
 Witalisa we Włocławku, Włocławek 2003.